Menu Close

 Q.3.
 How should we order our ways?
 In what ways will God bless those who fear Him? – (Prov.3:7-10)

 The fear of God will keep us from turning to evil.
 God promises to refresh us constantly if we fear Him.
 We should never forget from where all our income and blessings come.
 This we remember, as we – 9 Honour the Lord from your wealth and from the first of all your produce; 10 So your barns will be filled with plenty, and your vats will overflow with new wine (Prov.3:9-10).
-God asks us to give to Him first, as an expression of faith in Him (1 Cor.16:2; 2 Cor.8:5; 9:6-15).
-Of the seven festivals in Israel, two were harvest related: (i) The first fruits were given by faith before the actual harvest was brought in (Lev.23:10). (ii) This was followed by the feast of Pentecost when the harvest was brought in with much rejoicing (Lev.23:15).
+God asks us to give to Him first, as an expression of faith in Him (see 1 Cor.16:2; 2 Cor.8:5; 9:6-15).
+Of the seven festivals in Israel, three were harvest related (see Exo.23:14-17; Lev.23:1-44): (i) The Passover feast was associated with the barley harvest, and a sheaf of first fruits was waved by faith before the harvest was brought in (see Lev.23:10). (ii) This was followed by the feast of Pentecost which was associated with the wheat harvest that brought much rejoicing (see Lev.23:15). (iii) The feast of Tabernacles was associated with the barley harvest.
 If we honour God with our finances and give to Him first, we can be confident that He will bless us, as He promised to do for the faithful people in Israel.

 Leave a Reply